Art of the Book

 This handmade edition of two was a gift for my two favorite poets (daughter and son-in-law), and a great excuse to teach myself coptic binding.
 The covers were created with handmade kozo paper, black walnut dye, and hemp string.
 Interior paper was made in Nepal from the bark of Daphne bush using local materials and ancient methods that protect the ecological balance of the forest.

 Trim size: 4.25 x 6 inches, 42 pages

-A palm-sized, one-of-a-kind book celebrating the love and talent of my maternal grandmother.
+A palm-sized book celebrating the love and talent of my maternal grandmother.
 Though I never met her, I know her through my mother’s stories and the exquisite, matching outfits she stitched for my mother and my mother’s favorite doll.
 The book is also a nod to the delightful mix-and-match format from my roots in children’s novelty-book publishing.
 The covers are wrapped with hand-dyed natural indigo fabric.

 Trim size: 2 x 4 inches

 Just a Few Lines

 This one-of-a-kind book was an 80th birthday gift for a one-of-a-kind human: my mother.
 It also celebrates the lost ritual of hand-written letter-writing.
 I selected, cut, arranged, and decorated about 80 handwritten lines from letters my mother sent to me after I went off to college.
 In the process of extracting samples that spanned many months of time, an essence of long-distance longing and love emerged as a single, narrative poem.
 The book is made with acrylic paint and collage on paper panels bound as an accordion with linen tape and ribbon.
 Read the full story about this project here.